fin-cli/handbook/contributions/bug-reports.md

 Have a lot of output?
 Make your issue easier to understand by [creating a GitHub gist](https://gist.github.com/) and linking to it in the issue.

-If you include the `--debug` flag when executing WP-CLI (e.g. `wp post list --debug`), you may get more verbosity into the source of the error to include in the report.
+If you include the `--debug` flag when executing FIN-CLI (e.g. `fin post list --debug`), you may get more verbosity into the source of the error to include in the report.

 > ```
-> $ wp package install wp-cli/scaffold-package-command:@stable
+> $ fin package install fin-cli/scaffold-package-command:@stable
-> Installing package wp-cli/scaffold-package-command (@stable)
+> Installing package fin-cli/scaffold-package-command (@stable)
-> Updating /root/.wp-cli/packages/composer.json to require the package...
+> Updating /root/.fin-cli/packages/composer.json to require the package...
 > Using Composer to install the package...
 > ---
 > Loading composer repositories with package information